awmyhr/shell-functions/README.md

 Files which are not (just) functions are in CamelCase.
 These set global variables and/or execute code which may or may not have side-effects.

+Most functions are designed to be used as-is, however these are specifically designed to be over-ridden:

+    parse_options
+    PreambleFull
+    Main

 ## Maintainers

 - awmyhr <awmyhr@gmail.com>